top of page

 Here are some situations that may suggest someone has Developmental Topographical Disorientation (DTD):

-Consistently Getting Lost: If someone frequently gets lost even in familiar surroundings, such as their own neighbourhood, place of work or local area, despite having lived or worked there for a long time
+Consistently Getting Lost: If someone frequently gets lost even in familiar surroundings, such as their own neighborhood, place of work or local area, despite having lived or worked there for a long time

 Difficulty Following Directions: Struggling to follow directions either verbal or written, even when they seem straightforward or familiar.